gbif/ssg-gb26/content/en.md

 ### Biodiversity_Next

 This year the GBIF Governing Board meeting and associated events will take place before and during **Biodiversity_Next**.
-Biodiversity_Next is a shared initiative of GBIF, CETAF, DiSSCo, iDigBio and TDWG, giving follow-up to GBIC2.
+Biodiversity_Next is a shared initiative of GBIF, CETAF, DiSSCo, iDigBio, TDWG and LifeWatch ERIC, giving follow-up to GBIC2.
 The conference takes place in Leiden at the Stadsgehoorzaal from Tuesday 22 to Friday 25 October.

 Participants at the official Governing Board meeting (21-23 October) will by showing their name badge have free access to Biodiversity_Next sessions in the morning of Tuesday 22 October and Wednesday 23 October; however, attending Biodiversity_Next sessions on Thursday 24 October and Friday 25 October requires an additional registration at the [conference registration site](https://biodiversitynext.org/), which includes a fee.